NEWS: Are Mortgage Rates Going Down? [April 2026]

 If you have a mortgage with a variable interest rate, you will have seen your mortgage costs go up since 2022-23.

-Monthly increases in mortgage payments have been more acute for those whose fixed-rate mortgages ended and they have automatically switched to their provider's SVR (standard variable rate), these are typically the most expensive interest rates to pay.
+Monthly increases in mortgage payments have been more acute for those whose fixed-rate mortgages ended recently and they have automatically switched to their provider's SVR (standard variable rate), these are typically the most expensive interest rates to pay.

 We always recommend speaking to an independent mortgage broker about your options at least 6-months before your existing fixed rate ends.
 This is to avoid moving onto an SVR.